 Native to Mountain Lake, the Western pond turtle (WPT) and Pacific chorus frog (PCF) were reintroduced.
 Given all the hazards surrounding the area and with an eye towards protecting the new populations, conservationists hoped to contain them in certain areas and direct them to other areas.
 A permanent barrier that could function in different ways in different locations was needed.
 The Western pond turtle is a threatened species and to minimize losses, it was decided to contain it within certain areas of the very fragmented habitat.
 It was desired to allow it to move between its breeding area and upland habitat and back again via ground level corridors.
 The adjacent areas are hazardous so it was important to keep it off the adjoining road, public access areas and the golf course.
 Since the WPT cannot climb, a simple short 15” high barrier, trenched 5” and installed around all areas would be needed.
 To tie together fragmented habitat, and allow WPT to move to its upland habitat and return to its breeding area a series of directional corridors were installed.

 The Pacific chorus frog, not a special-status species, is also native to Mountain Lake.
 It was decided that it be allowed migrate away from its breeding area in any direction except towards the adjacent roadway (CA HWY 1).
-At two inches long, fully grown, PCF is unable to jump over the E-Fence WPT barrier, but as an adept climber, it easily can climb over and able to reach all areas.
+At two inches long, fully grown, PCF is unable to jump over the E-Fence WPT barrier, but as an adept climber, it easily can climb over and reach all areas.
 The portion of E-Fence installed along HWY 1 therefore needed a climbing barrier.

 ERTEC E-Fence™ is a highly reliable and low-cost species exclusion and control barrier designed for projects in habitat where threatened small vertebrates are present.
 The fence is designed to exclude small vertebrate species from active construction areas, control movement within fragmented habitat and for survey perimeter control.
 E-Fence allows high wind and heavy stormwater flow-through.
 It can be installed across contours (up and down hills) without enduring the destructive and scouring effects of stormwater runoff.
 It is non-toxic and environmentally safe.
 Even after extensive exposure to sunlight, harsh weather and salt water it continues to perform.
 E-Fence provides very high reliability (up-time) which significantly reduces maintenance and monitoring costs.
 E-Fence can be used for temporary or permanent requirements.
-It is a ZERO Waste solution, made from recycled materials.
+It is a ZERO Waste solution.

 - Typically cuts project costs significantly due to negligible maintenance and reduced monitoring